sourcefabric-innovation/citizendesk-frontend/app/views/README.md

-in this directory i keep only the pages, that means the first-level templates associated to a route into `/scripts/app.js`.
+in this directory i try to keep only the pages, that means the first-level templates associated to a route into `/scripts/app.js`.

-repeated parts of a page are here into the `reused` directory
+directive templates are into the `directives` directory

+modal templates are into `modals`